Media intermediary

 Core elements of regulation

-The MStV stipulates the following main obligations for media intermediaries: 1.
-Transparency: Disclosure of the criteria that determine access to content and its presentation (Section 93 MStV)
+1. transparency: disclosure of the criteria that determine access to content and its presentation (Section 93 MStV)

-3. Labelling obligation: Social bots must be labelled as such (Section 18 (3) MStV)
+3. labelling obligation: social bots must be labelled as such (Section 18 (3) MStV)

-4. Reporting obligation: Regular reporting on the functioning of the algorithms used (Section 95 MStV)
+4. reporting obligation: regular reporting on the functioning of the algorithms used (Section 95 MStV)

 Significance and effects

-The regulation of media intermediaries has far-reaching effects: 1.
-Diversity of opinion: The aim is to protect and promote the diversity of opinions in the digital space.
+1. Diversity of opinion: The aim is to protect and promote the diversity of opinions in the digital space.

 2. Algorithm transparency: Users should better understand how content is selected and presented.